 When is your 100th day of school?
-This can be tricky for half day preschools!
+This can be tricky for half-day preschool programs!
 If your students come to school twice a week during the school year, they will NEVER have a 100th day in school!
 If they come three times a week during the school year, your 100th day will be at the end of the school year!

 So, what do YOU do?
 You could include both classes in ONE count where you count every school day toward the 100 days, which puts our 100th day sometime in January, depending upon days you may be closed for holidays, school breaks and inclement weather.

 This 100th Day of School Theme page includes preschool lesson plans, activities and Interest Learning Center ideas for your Preschool Classroom!

 You can either scroll down through this page to see all of the preschool activities for your theme or click the link below to go to specific preschool activity types you are looking for.